 Undergraduate Research Funding

-Students and their faculty mentors may apply for funding through the College’s Undergraduate Creativity and Research Academy (UCRA).
+Students and their faculty mentors may apply for funding through the A&S Support for Undergraduate Research program (ASSURE).
 Students who receive UCRA funds present their work at the University’s annual Undergraduate Research and Creative Activity Conference; they are also encouraged to present their work at regional, national, and international conferences.